 How big an impact does middle management have on your organization?
 Managers are the most influential factor that determines team engagement and performance.
 Seventy percent of the variance in team engagement can be attributed to the manager, according to Gallup.

 “However a manager feels is how an employee is going to feel,” says McCann Flynn.
 “And that’s how culture gets defined.
-It’s how people feel, how they’re showing up at work, how they see their differences and diversity adding value.”
+It’s how people feel,”

 When your middle managers are well developed and well supported, they can provide development and support to those they manage, helping fuel progress toward company goals.